Khalistan movement: Chohan in Pakistan and US

-Khalistan National Council
+Council of Khalistan

 After returning to India in 1977, Chohan travelled to Britain in 1979.
-There, he would establish the Khalistan National Council, declaring its formation at Anandpur Sahib on 12 April 1980.
+There, he would establish the Council of Khalistan, declaring its formation at Anandpur Sahib on 12 April 1980.
 Chohan designated himself as President of the Council and Balbir Singh Sandhu as its Secretary General.

 In May 1980, Chohan travelled to London to announce the formation of Khalistan.
 A similar announcement was made in Amritsar by Sandhu, who released stamps and currency of Khalistan.
 Operating from a building termed "Khalistan House", Chohan named a Cabinet and declared himself president of the "Republic of Khalistan," issuing symbolic Khalistan 'passports,' 'postage stamps,' and 'Khalistan dollars.'
 Moreover, embassies in Britain and other European countries were opened by Chohan.
 It is reported that, with the support of a wealthy Californian peach magnate, Chohan opened an Ecuadorian bank account to further support his operation.
 As well as maintaining contacts among various groups in Canada, the US, and Germany, Chohan kept in contact with the Sikh leader Jarnail Singh Bhindranwale who was campaigning for a theocratic Sikh homeland.

-The globalized Sikh diaspora invested efforts and resources for Khalistan, but the Khalistan movement remained nearly invisible on the global political scene until the Operation Blue Star of June 1984.
+The globalised Sikh diaspora invested efforts and resources for Khalistan, but the Khalistan movement remained nearly invisible on the global political scene until the Operation Blue Star of June 1984.

-R&AW
+Operation Blue Star and impact

-In later disclosures from former R&AW special secretary G.B.S.
-Sidhu, R&AW itself helped "build the Khalistan legend," actively participated in the planning of Operation Blue Star.
+In later disclosures from former special secretary G.B.S.
+Sidhu of the Research and Analysis Wing (R&AW), the foreign-intelligence agency of India, R&AW itself helped "build the Khalistan legend," actively participating in the planning of Operation Blue Star.
 While posted in Ottawa, Canada in 1976 to look into the "Khalistan problem" among the Sikh diaspora, Sidhu found "nothing amiss" during the three years he was there, stating that "Delhi was unnecessarily making a mountain of a molehill where none existed," that the agency created seven posts in West Europe and North America in 1981 to counter non-existent Khalistan activities, and that the deployed officers were "not always familiar with the Sikhs or the Punjab issue."
 He described the secessionist movement as a "chimera" until the army operation, after which the insurgency would start.

 According to a New York Times article written just a few weeks after the operation, "Before the raid on the Golden Temple, neither the Government nor anyone else appeared to put much credence in the Khalistan movement.
-Mr. Bhindranwale himself said many times that he was not seeking an independent country for Sikhs, merely greater autonomy for Punjab within the Indian Union....One possible explanation advanced for the Government's raising of the Khalistan question is that it needs to take every opportunity to justify the killing in Amritsar and the invasion of the Sikhs' holiest shrine."
+Mr. Bhindranwale himself said many times that he was not seeking an independent country for Sikhs, merely greater autonomy for Punjab within the Indian Union....
+One possible explanation advanced for the Government's raising of the Khalistan question is that it needs to take every opportunity to justify the killing in Amritsar and the invasion of the Sikhs' holiest shrine."

 Khushwant Singh had written that "considerable Khalistan sentiment seems to have arisen since the raid on the temple, which many Sikhs, if not most, have taken as a deep offense to their religion and their sensibilities," referring to the drastic change in community sentiments after the army attack.